 #1 Avoid conflict and drama when dealing with your toxic in-laws.

 Toxic people thrive on drama – so don’t give them fuel to stoke the fire.
-Negative comments, manipulation and outright lies are often used by narcissistic people to get what they want – don’t respond to their toxic behaviors.
+Negative comments, manipulation and outright lies are often used by narcissistic people to get what they want – don’t respond to their toxic behaviours.